Mapping the Milestones:

 Every five years, the Departments of Human & Health Services (HHS) and Agriculture (USDA) update Dietary Guidelines for Americans (DGAs).
 These guidelines must be grounded in the body of scientific and medical knowledge available at the time and not based on any individual studies or opinions.
 The process for developing the 2025-2030 DGAs is underway now.

-Breaking from a decades-long process, HHS & USDA have determined that updating the alcohol guidelines should be handled separately from the work of the 2025 Dietary Guidelines Advisory Committee, the group officially tasked with reviewing the science for Dietary Guidelines topics.
+Breaking from a decades-long process, HHS & USDA have determined that updating the research review to inform the alcohol guidelines should be handled separately from the work of the 2025 Dietary Guidelines Advisory Committee, the group officially tasked with reviewing the science for Dietary Guidelines topics.
 Instead, they have created a duplicative process with a group that was appointed without transparency or public input.
 In the Advisory Committee’s place, two parallel reviews are being conducted on the topic of adult alcohol consumption.

 The first review, conducted by the National Academies of Sciences, Engineering, and Medicine (NASEM), was Congressionally mandated.
 The second review, conducted by the Interagency Coordinating Committee on the Prevention of Underage Drinking (ICCPUD) has been marred by issues such as unaddressed conflicts of interest, a lack of stakeholder input, a lack of public transparency, and the use of an unprecedented review process.
 This ICCPUD process threatens to undermine the bedrock credibility of the DGAs, which rests on transparency and accurate descriptions of the existing body of scientific knowledge.